Twarner491/TeddyWarner.org/docs/Projects/KlipperEnder3.md

 <a class="email" title="Share via Email" href="mailto:info@example.com?&subject=&cc=&bcc=&body=Check%20Out%20the%20Klipper%20Enabled%20Ender%203%20on%20https://teddywarner.org/Projects/KlipperEnder3/"><i class="fas fa-paper-plane"></i></a>
 </span>

 Due to uncertainty surrounding lab access during the Covid-19 pandemic, I received an Ender 3 3D-printer at the start of my cycle in [Fab Academy](https://fabacademy.org/).
 During my [second week](http://fabacademy.org/2021/labs/charlotte/students/theodore-warner/Assignments/week02/) in the course, I built and began to mod this machine as a little side project to the course work.
 However as the cycle progressed, I quickly ran out of time to keep working on this machine's mods and moved the machine to my closet, where it sat up until the [Klipper](https://www.klipper3d.org/) firmware piqued my interest.
-After modding the printer during Fab Academy, I was running the machine on Marlin linked to Octoprint, a setup I use on my other machines.
+After modding the printer during Fab Academy[^1], I was running the machine on Marlin linked to Octoprint[^2], a setup I use on my other machines.
 This setup worked great with my machine mods, allowing me to print over a network through Octoprint as I would on any of my other Octoprint enabled machines.
 In this configuration, a Raspberry Pi running Octorpint hosts a local server that *.gcode* flies can be uploaded to and ran from.
 The Pi sends this uploaded *.gcode* to the machine's mainboard, where the code is processed, and movements/operations are determined.

+!!! abstract "Klipper Opperation Principal"

     [Klipper](https://www.klipper3d.org/) on the other hand operates on a different principle.
 The firmware runs across both the mainboard and the Raspberry Pi, allowing for the same type of hosted server to exist (I used [FluiddPi](https://github.com/cadriel/FluiddPI) as my servers GUI), but instead of relying on the machines mainboard to compute *.gcode*, the code parsing is done by the Raspberry Pi - the more powerful computer- leaving the machine mainboard to only worry about stepper movements and operations.
 This setup uses the given hardware of a setup more optimally, allowing for faster calculations and more precise movements.

   After learning about the benefits of [Klipper](https://www.klipper3d.org/) I knew I had to try it out and thus, the Ender 3 modding project was revied and pulled from the closet.

 ## Ender 3 Modding